ccho3/bookmarking-DNA-replication/README.md

 # bookmarking-DNA-replication

-This repository contains scripts and quantification results related to the manuscript **"A mitotic bookmark promotes early replication."** The scripts provide custom tools for analyzing fluorescent protein dynamics in early Drosophila embryos.
+This repository contains scripts and quantification results related to the manuscript **"A mitotic bookmark coordinates transcription and replication (Cho and O'Farrell, 2025)."** The scripts provide custom tools for analyzing fluorescent protein dynamics in early Drosophila embryos.

 ## Usage